Milwaukee Mesothelioma Lawyers

 Your attorney must review many factors to determine if you may be eligible to seek compensation.
 You can meet with one of our qualified attorneys for a free consultation to discuss things.
 Your attorney is likely to want to discuss various issues, including:

-- The industry you worked in, including where and when you may have handled materials that contained asbestos.
+- Industry: Include the type of industry, and where and when you may have handled materials that contained asbestos.

-- Contact information of any former co-workers who are also pursuing a mesothelioma claim.
+- Contact information: Include any former co-workers who are also pursuing a mesothelioma claim.

-- Any other information you can provide that may support your claim that a former employer used materials that contained asbestos.
+- Additional details: Provide any other details that may help support your claim that a former employer used materials containing asbestos.

 - And more